sug-berlin/sug-berlin.github.io/_pages/sug-berlin-telegram.md

 For discussions in English we recommend the following group:

-- [Sailfish OS Fan Club](https://t.me/joinchat/AAAAAEE-U9p37fqAsU9Hbg) - very international audience (more than 200 memebrs currently)
+- [Sailfish OS Fan Club](https://t.me/joinchat/AAAAAEE-U9p37fqAsU9Hbg) - very international audience (more than 200 members currently)

 In addition there is a Group that is used to share information only: